 Definitions

-- n.
-A breathing; an aspirate.
+- noun A breathing; an aspirate.

-- n.
-In pharmacy, spirit; any spirituous preparation: the officinal name of various spirits, specified by a qualifying term: as, spiritus vini Gallici, spirit of French wine (that is, brandy); spiritus ætheris compositus, compound spirit of ether.
+- noun In pharmacy, spirit; any spirituous preparation: the officinal name of various spirits, specified by a qualifying term: as, spiritus vini Gallici, spirit of French wine (that is, brandy); spiritus ætheris compositus, compound spirit of ether.

 Examples